Omega 36 synthetic backstay

 The parts of a block, in simple terms, consist of the following:

 Another term that you’ll need to be acquainted with but not all blocks are equipped with, is Becket – an attachment for the end of a line to be affixed to; typically for a multiple part purchase system.
-There are yet even more fun parts of a block that aren’t as important for the layman like: crown, face, breech, swallow, tail, Tally Plate, score, and I’m sure I’m missing some.
-I just wanted to show off :-0)
+There are yet even more fun parts of a block that aren’t as important for the layman, for example: crown, face, breech, swallow, tail, Tally Plate, score, and I’m sure I’m missing some.
+I just wanted to show off :-0).

 Selden Plain Bearing Cruising Block